 Why?
 Because user experience is the driving force between websites that generate leads, gain traffic and make sales – and those that don’t.

 See, back in 2015, Mobilegeddon drove responsive design.
 But just being responsive isn’t enough anymore; the way search engines work has changed.
 And B2B websites need to evolve with it, or fall behind.

 Now, Google’s algorithm is looking to UX to determine a website’s authority.
 More specifically, it’s looking to the value your website offers your audience, like answering questions and providing quality content quickly.

-But before we go further, lets look at what user experience actually means.
+But before we go further, lets look at what a B2B user experience actually means.

 What User Experience Means:

 User experience is the overall experience of a person using website, particularly related to the ease of use and enjoyment.